Château Mouton Rothschild and Château Lafite

 A friendly rivalry has always been in the air between these two estates.
 In the 1920s Philippe de Rothschild (1902-1988), great-grandson of Nathaniel, took on the management of Mouton and brought a new vigour to it with an imaginative style of innovation, introducing the tradition of wine labels painted by great artists.
 In 1973, it joined Lafite as a premier cru, two of the world’s finest wines side by side on the slopes of Pauillac.
 From 1988 until her death in 2014, Baroness Philippine de Rothschild (1933-2014) presided over Château Mouton.

 While the Rothschild estates in Bordeaux continue to flourish and develop, they have at the same time turned to the opportunities offered by the newer wine-growing regions of the world.
-Between them, they have developed ventures in other parts of France, in Portugal, California, and South America, often in partnership with long-established and widely respected vignerons.
+Between them, they have developed ventures in other parts of France, in Portugal, California, South America and China, often in partnership with long-established and widely respected vignerons.